telerik/report-server-docs/knowledge-base/how-to-change-report-server-iis-user.md

 	`netsh http add urlacl url=http://+:82/ReportServer/ServiceAgent/ user=RSUser`

-	If the default port `82` is already reserved by another process, you may change the port and reserve the new port as above, or release port `82` with the `delete urlacl` command and then reserve it with the above command.
+	If the default port `82` is already reserved by another application, you may change the port and reserve the new port as above, or release port `82` with the `delete urlacl` command and then reserve it with the above command.
 Here is a sample code releasing port `82` from the Telerik.ReportServer.ServiceAgent:

 	`netsh http delete urlacl url=http://+:82/ReportServer/ServiceAgent/`